 What is the proposed timeline for the activity?

-- ITS will complete scans and remediation of ITS’s own desktops, laptops, storage.unc.edu space and AFS space by June 1, 2014.
+- ITS completed initial scans and remediation of ITS’s own desktops, laptops, storage.unc.edu space and AFS space as of June 30, 2014.

-- Other campus units may begin scanning in Spring 2014.
+- Other campus units may begin scanning in July 28, 2014.
 Units are encouraged to scan high-risk areas first.
 The ITS Information Security Office can assist in identifying potential high-risk areas.

 - ITS will provide the following support: